ALeksashka-zzz/HashMap/README.md

 # HashMap

-HashMap implementation (used open addressing for colision resolution).
+HashMap implementation (used open addressing for collision resolution).